dsys1100/stuff/README.md

 ## Some scripts for Linux (deb-based)
 Most scripts are run as a normal user with sudo.
-The "*" indicates scripts run as root user or "wget bla-bla | **sudo sh**".
+The "*" indicates scripts run as root user or "wget ... | **sudo sh**".
 ( ```apt update && apt install sudo && usermod -aG sudo UsErNaMe``` )

 #### (For VM) VMWare Graphics fix